-If set to 'on', add a character to the beginning of the prompt indicating the editing mode: emacs ('@'), vi command (':'), or vi insertion ('+').
+If set to 'on', add a character to the beginning of the prompt indicating the editing mode: emacs, vi command, or vi insertion.
+The mode strings are user-settable.
 The default value is 'off'.

 skip-completed-text

 If set to 'on', this alters the default completion behavior when inserting a single match into the line.
 It's only active when performing completion in the middle of a word.
 If enabled, readline does not insert characters from the completion that match characters after point in the word being completed, so portions of the word following the cursor are not duplicated.
 For instance, if this is enabled, attempting completion when the cursor is after the 'e' in 'Makefile' will result in 'Makefile' rather than 'Makefilefile', assuming there is a single possible completion.
 The default value is 'off'.